eraofchaos/eraofchaos.github.io/units/Hydra.md

 ---
 title: "Hydra"
 permalink: /units/Hydra/
-excerpt: "Era of Chaos Units.
-Units.
+excerpt: "Era of Chaos Hydra.
+Hydra Units.
+Chaos Hydra.
 Era of Chaos A multi-headed beast living in the deep marsh.
 Slaying it is the glory that all heroes dream of."
 unitID: 807
-last_modified_at: 2021-04-23
+last_modified_at: 2021-04-25
 locale: en
 ref: "Hydra"
 toc: true